madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 footnotes with detailed descriptions of the fix in question.
 Errata are to be submitted to Jean Jacquelin before publication of this translation.

+To the extent possible, I have re-generated the plots in the paper using `matplotlib`_ as faithfully as I could, rather than copying them out of the original.

     -- Joseph Fox-Rabinovitz
        23rd September 2018

+.. include:: /link-defs.rst

 .. include:: ../page_break.rst